Technigo/application-remote-boot-camp/README.md

 1. **Payments are divided into two parts.** Half when accepting your seat, and the rest in the middle of the program.

-2. **Monthly payment.** You pay 2 months up front when accepting your seat and the rest monthly after the first two months of the program (9 835 SEK incl.
-VAT monthly for the 4 remaining months) Payments are divided into two parts.
-Half, after accepting your seat, and the rest in the middle of the program.
+2. **Monthly payment.** You pay 2 months up front when accepting your seat and the remaining 4 months during the program (9 835 SEK incl.
+VAT monthly).

 Start preparing already now with your employer for potential leave of absence.